Click on a link below for information about a select topic area.

 Please note the following:

 Non-credit enrollment is available to students, faculty, staff and community members.
 UO tuition is not assessed and non-credit courses do not appear on student transcripts.
-Non-credit students may register at the Student Recreation Center with a permission to add form provided by the course instructor.
+Non-credit students may register at the Student Recreation Center when the window for non-credit enrollment opens.
 Students may pay the activity fee by cash, check, or be billed.
 The fee waiver for senior citizen auditors does not apply to PE & REC courses.